 Not the largest nor the smallest park, Aberdare is 767 sq. km (296 sq. mi).
 It is considered a high-altitude park.

-Best time to visit: The reserve is accessible year-round, but the best times to visit are January and February and June through September.
+The reserve is open daily, year-round from 06:00Hrs to 18:00Hrs, but the best times to visit are January and February and June through September.
 During the rainy season from March through May, the roads are impassable.

 By air – fly in safaris can land at the airstrips as Nyeri and Mweiga.

 You’ll find campsites as well as the two lodges – Treetops and The Ark.
 Both lodges offer excellent nighttime game viewing.

 With its beautiful forests and moorlands, cool climate, sparkling streams and abundant wildlife, Aberdare was made for easy walks and serious trekking.
 You’ll need to do so in the company of a KWS ranger but the opportunities for getting close to the land and animals here are limitless.